 Iquitos is home to one of the largest canopy walks in the world at a height of over 114 feet (35 meters) and length of more than 1640 feet (500 meters).
 The canopy walk provides a perfect viewpoint from which to see the lush rainforest and experience its unforgettable beauty.
 You will be immersed in the Amazonian biodiversity and marvel at the rich natural surroundings.

-In the treetops you can spot many different types of exotic birds.
+Above the treetops is the perfect place for jungle birdwatching.
 This is not surprising seeing that Peru is home to approximately 20% of all the bird species living on earth.
 Look out for diverse types of hummingbirds, kingfishers, macaws, and toucans to mention only a few.